Publish A Book

 - If you are not strong in spelling and grammar, have other people read your work before you publish, and again after you publish.
 (Listen to people who have constructive criticism, but ignore those who flatly put you down.
 Above all listen to your heart.)

 - Write as many poems as you can and only include the best in your book to make it worth your reader’s time and money.

 - Put your favorite poems at the beginning of your book, so that your free sample draws in readers.

 - Use Google and YouTube to find specific technical advice.
 Use quotes around your search phrase for best results.

 - Keep tweaking.
 And tweak some more.
 But don’t tweak yourself out of a meaningful poem!

-- While there is no such thing as a perfectly edited book, too many errors can throw the concentration of your reader off, so do your best to minimize formatting inconsistencies as well as unintentional misspellings.
+- There is no such thing as a perfectly edited book, but too many errors can throw the concentration of your reader off, so do your best to minimize formatting inconsistencies as well as unintentional misspellings.
 (We’re poets, not perfectionists, and breaking the rules should be an artform, not the norm.)